Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Related Work

 Note that these defenses are similar to our adaptive fine-tuning attacks and adaptive pruning attacks \emph{per se}.
 However, their approaches are not directly applicable to reverse-engineering key images of various trigger set-based DNN watermarking algorithms because they only focus on backdoor-triggering inputs created by adding a backdoor trigger to the source images.
 On the other hand, we demonstrated how an adaptive adversary generates key images against diverse watermarking schemes.

 \textbf{Adversarial example attacks.} DNN models are known to misclassify adversarial examples created by adding quasi-imperceptible perturbations to normal examples~\cite{szegedy:iclr:2014, goodfellow:iclr:2015}.
 Since this finding, there has been a vast volume of research on adversarial examples.
 To mitigate this threat, Papernot~\etal~\cite{papernot:oakland:2016} proposed defensive distillation to smooth the network gradients exploited for generating adversarial samples.
-Other studies have aimed to detect such examples during the testing phase.
-Metzen~\etal~\cite{metzen:iclr:2017} trained a DNN binary classifier that distinguishes regular data from adversarial data.
-MagNet~\cite{meng:ccs:2017} detects and reforms adversarial examples by leveraging autoencoders trained on regular images.
+On the other hand, MagNet~\cite{meng:ccs:2017} detects such examples at the testing phase; it detects and reforms adversarial examples by leveraging autoencoders trained on regular images.
 However, these defenses were later broken by other strong attacks~\cite{carlini:oakland:2017, carlini:aisec:2017, carlini:arxiv:2017}.
-In our study, we selected \wmadv that utilizes adversarial examples as our target watermarking scheme and employed the approach of MagNet for evasion attacks.
+Adversarial training~\cite{shaham:arxiv:2016}, which improves the robustness of DNN models by training adversarial examples with correct labels, is the current state-of-the-art defense against adversarial example attacks~\cite{madry:iclr:2018}.
+In our study, we selected \wmadv that utilizes adversarial examples as our target watermarking scheme and employed the approach of MagNet~\cite{meng:ccs:2017} for evasion attacks.

 \textbf{Model stealing attacks.} The goal of model stealing attacks, also known as model extraction attacks, is to copy the classification performance of remote target models~\cite{tramer:usec:2016}.
 Papernot~\etal~\cite{papernot:asiaccs:2017} trained a counterfeit model as a stepping stone for creating adversarial examples of remote target models.
 Orekondy~\etal~\cite{orekondy:cvpr:2019} demonstrated that model stealing is still possible against complex DNN models even though the adversary does not have enough training sets and does not know the model structure.
 They showed that arbitrary images downloaded from the Internet and arbitrary models are enough to forge the target model.
 PRADA~\cite{juuti:eurosp:2019} detects model stealing attempts by analyzing incoming queries.
 However, this defense is inapplicable to DNN watermarking algorithms.
 Note that the adversary does not have to send remote queries because the target model is already in the hands of the adversary.
 We leveraged this attack for removing \owner's watermark in the target model.
 In our settings, we prepared the training set for model stealing attacks in \S\ref{ss:eval-stealing} following the approach of \cite{orekondy:cvpr:2019}.